 As part of managing your store, your eyes should always be on the horizon for new opportunities.
 As the business grows under your leadership, you should look to expand.
 At first, this might look like holding more inventory and investing in marketing to grow your customer base.
 There is even the possibility that, as time goes on, you outgrow your original storefront and are ready to open a new location.

 Ongoing management of a retail store is a massive undertaking with tons of ground to cover.
-It includes, as we’ve discussed, everything from daily operations to staffing to product sourcing, and even expansion.
+It includes everything from daily operations to staffing to product sourcing, and even expansion.
 Effective management keeps your store marching forward and aligned with business goals.
-With our guide, you are ready to run your store seamlessly.
+To make your life easier, we recommend using a POS system like Square for Retail to help streamline all your management operations and stay on top of everything you need to manage.